Los Angeles Overtime Lawyer

 Q. My title is “Manager”.
 Does that make me an exempt employer?

-A. No. If you do not exercise independent business judgement and/or manage people, you are not exempt.
+A. No. If you do not exercise independent business judgment and manage people, you are not exempt.

 Q. I receive a salary, not hourly pay.
 Does that mean I am exempt?